docomoz/airbnb-beautifier/README.md

 By default, Airbnb displays city map with a width of 40% of your screen.
 Using this script, you can increase the map to 70%, and get an incredible user experience.

-I once spent the whole day trying to find an apartment with this little map window.
-This solution came from that pain.
+I once spent the whole day trying to find an apartment with this little map area.
+The solution came from that pain.
+Enjoy!

 ## How does results map look like with this script? ##
 ![Airbnb with a big results map](https://dl.dropboxusercontent.com/u/17113606/airbnb-gets-better.png)